Yale-BIM/f21-assignments/assignment-3/README.md

     <img src="docs/book_select.png" width="300"/>

+    > Tip: We recommend that you draw the geometric relations of the known and unknown variables for this problem.
+Include in your report this drawing to help explain your answer to this question.

 - **V-2.** Modify the `docs/process_images.py` script to implement your solution to the task V-1.
 To this end, first add an additional input argument to the script for gathering the height of the object of interest (in this case, the book):

     ```python